Share this publication

-Carnival in St Lucia is an vibrant event that can be described as one monumental party!
+Carnival in St. Lucia is a vibrant event that can be described as one monumental party!
 During and in the lead up to carnival there are parties happening everywhere.
 Events range from fish fries to jump ups, to rich cultural celebrations and vibrant music festivals.
 You get to learn all about local culture and heritage, all while having the absolute time of your life!

 Carnival is celebrated with lively colourful parades, elaborate costumes, wild fetes, pageants, conga lines, non-stop dancing, mouth-watering street food, awesome entertainment, nightly costumes and free-flowing rum!

-What is the history of St. Lucia Carnival?
+What is the history of the St. Lucia Carnival?

-In 1999 it was moved to summer to avoid competing with much larger Trinidad and Tobago Carnival.
-St Lucia’s carnival continues to get more popular with every passing year, attracting visitors from around the world!
+In 1999 it was moved to summer to avoid competing with the much larger Trinidad and Tobago Carnival.
+St. Lucia’s carnival continues to get more popular with every passing year, attracting visitors from around the world!

 If you want to play mas you have to join a masquerade band.
 If you want to have the ultimate Caribbean Carnival experience we suggest that you play mas!
 Carnival Monday is the day that you wear your carnival costume and on Carnival Tuesday you can wear whatever you like when marching!